amd/aocl-crypto/docs/internal/design.md

 software stack with AOCL Cryptography.
 A solution must be provided to experiment with AOCL Cryptography and to enable existing software stacks to easily migrate.

-A module is a subsystem of AOCL Cryptography like Symmetric Cipher or a Digest.
-Each module has various algorithms listed under them for easier management.

-A plugin is a loadable module which extends a module or adds new modules.
-This enables AMD to deliver new algorithms as an extension to the existing software early and safely.

 All are version checked, and time to time libraries are updated and upgraded so that all versions need not be maintained.